-Structural movement
+Structur ral movement

-Repair catego ory 1
+Repair 1

 Notes At the time of our inspection there was no evidence of significant structural movement noted to affect the property within the limits of our inspection.

 Dampne ess, rot and infestation

 Repair catego ory 1

 Notes There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.

-Chimney y stacks
+Chimne y stacks

-Repair catego pry N/A
+Repair catego ory 1

-Notes
+Notes The chimneys have been removed and replaced with metal flues on the front slope of the roof.
+Where seen from ground level, these appeared in fair order.
+The flueing arrangements were not tested.

 Roofing including roof space

-Repair catego pry 2